nlbeaird/nlbeaird.github.io/_pages/research.md

 toc: true
 ---

+Most of my work revolves around making observations of key high latitude processes.
+The sections below give an overview of this work.

-Check out some reflections on life at sea from our team in Sermilik Fjord in 2015:
+To get a sense of this of how this happens, check out some reflections on life at sea from our team in Sermilik Fjord in 2015:
 {% include video id="UjsAtunkIc0" provider="youtube" %}

 <br>